-Chobe National Park in Botswana is the place to go to see African elephants and we spent the most amazing three days here on safari.
-During the day we took boat trips on the Chobe River and game drives in the park, searching for elephants, lions, giraffe, and numerous other African animals.
+Chobe National Park in Botswana is the place to go to see African elephants.
+We spent the most amazing three days here on safari.
+During the day we took boat trips on the Chobe River and went on game drives in the park, searching for elephants, lions, giraffe, and numerous other African animals.
 At night we slept in tents around a campfire, with the sounds of elephants and lions in the distance.
-It was an unforgettable experience and one of the best of this trip so far.
+It was an unforgettable experience and one of the best experiences of our trip around the world.

 On Safari in Chobe National Park